How does this work?

 Yes, but guests are limited to the digital fabrication and classroom area only for safety purposes.
-Guests are allowed to observe, but are not allowed to operate or use resources of the space.
+Guests are allowed to observe, but are not allowed to operate tools or use resources of the space.
 Please encourage your guests to become members of the space.

 I want to start a Makerspace, can I just look around for a bit?

 Every week we get contact by folks who want to run a makerspace and just want to come by and "pick our brains for ideas".
 We offer consultation services for aspiring makerspace operators.

 You do.
 We are 100% funded by our members and clients, just like any other business.
 We receive no grants, tax exemptions, or any other support to speak of from our city, state, or federal government.